 Making Sense of the Law on pregnancy and maternity discrimination for employees

 Pregnancy discrimination at work is where a woman is treated unfavourably on the grounds of her pregnancy or pregnancy-related illness during the protected period from conception to the end of statutory maternity leave.
-Pregnancy discrimination in the workplace is unlawful under the Equality Act 2010, which also prohibits maternity discrimination.
+Discrimination based on pregnancy in the workplace is unlawful under the Equality Act 2010, which also prohibits maternity discrimination.

-Being treated unfavourably by your employer as a result of your maternity leave, or request for maternity leave, is unlawful under the Equality Act 2010 which also covers pregnancy discrimination.
+Maternity discrimination is where you are treated unfavourably by your employer as a result of your maternity leave, or request for maternity leave.
+This is unlawful under the Equality Act 2010 which also covers pregnancy discrimination.

 The protected period in relation to a woman’s maternity leave starts when the pregnancy begins.
 For women with the right to ordinary and additional maternity leave, it ends on completion of their maternity leave, or when she returns to work, if that is earlier.
 If she does not have that right the protected period finishes at the end of the second week after the pregnancy ends.